losamtz/axis-acap-tip-workshop/1-libraries-part-one/parameter/parameter-manifest/readme.md

-# parameter_manifest — AXIS Parameter API demo
+# AXIS Parameter API demo - parameter_manifest

 A tiny ACAP app that shows how to watch and react to parameter changes using the AXIS Parameter API (axsdk/axparameter.h).
 It registers a callback, runs a GMainLoop, and logs every time the parameter changes.